ArctosDB/documentation-wiki/_documentation/locality.markdown

       southeast (of)                        SE
       southwest (of)                        SW
       approximately, about, near, *circa*   ca.
       Highway                               Hwy.
-Only as part of a proper noun (e.g., “Hwy.
-1”, but not “on the highway”).
+Only as part of a proper noun (e.g., "Hwy.
+1", but not "on the highway").
       Route                                 Rte.
-Only as part of a proper noun (e.g., “Rte.
-66”).
+Only as part of a proper noun (e.g., "Rte.
+66").
       Provincia, Province                   Prov.
       Departmento                           Depto.
       Road                                  Rd.
-Only as part of a proper noun (e.g., “Sunset Rd.”, but not “on the road” or “by road”).
+Only as part of a proper noun (e.g., "Sunset Rd.", but not "on the road" or "by road").
       Mount                                 Mt.
-Only as part of proper noun in which it is spelled out (e.g., “Mount Holyoke”).
+Only as part of proper noun in which it is spelled out (e.g., "Mount Holyoke").
       Mountains                             Mts.
-Only as part of a proper noun (e.g., Rocky Mts., but not “in the mountains N Lake Tahoe”).
+Only as part of a proper noun (e.g., Rocky Mts., but not "in the mountains N Lake Tahoe").
       Number, NÀômero                       No.
       Avenue                                Ave.
       Boulevard                             Blvd.
       United States                         U.S.           e.g., U. S. Forest Service University of California              U.C.
 Should be followed by a modifier, e.g., U.C.
 Berkeley Doctor                                Dr.            e.g., Dr. Pearson’s house.
-Do not use for “Drive” (e.g., “Sunset Drive”).
+Do not use for "Drive" (e.g., "Sunset Drive").